 Advisors to the Minister of Education

-The primary and paramount function of the MAG is to advise the Minister.
+The primary and paramount function of the Advisory Group is to advise the Minister.

-The MAG and its Co-Chairs may engage directly with the Minister but, typically, the MAG’s advice will be provided through the Ministry, as intermediary, at the Minister’s request.
+The Advisory Group and its Chair may engage directly with the Minister but, typically, the Advisory Group’s advice will be provided through the Ministry, as intermediary, at the Minister’s request.

-As part of their role in advising the Minister, the MAG will provide support and advice to the Ministry to assist in their delivery of the Curriculum, Progress and Achievement work programme.
+As part of their role in advising the Minister, the Advisory Group will provide support and advice to the Ministry to assist in their delivery of the Curriculum, Progress and Achievement work programme.

-The Ministry, through the Deputy Secretary, Early Learning and Student Achievement, may ask the MAG to provide support and advice by:
+The Ministry, through the Deputy Secretary, Early Learning and Student Achievement, may ask the Advisory Group to provide support and advice by: